AstroMined/debtonator/tests/fixtures/models/code_review.md

 - `tests/fixtures/models/README.md`: Specific guidelines for model fixtures
 - `docs/guides/utc_datetime_compliance.md`: Guidelines for datetime handling (ADR-011)

-These documents should be consulted for detailed information about the standards and best practices.
-Future code reviews should begin by reading these files to understand the context and requirements.
+These documents should be consulted for detailed information about the standards and best practices:

+- Future code reviews should begin by reading these files to understand the context and requirements and update the **Review Criteria** section as you see fit.
+- If you find conflicts in the standards or best practices, **ALWAYS** raise them for discussion before performing your review.

 ## Review Criteria